twse/random-stuff/README.md

 ﻿# Information
 This repository contains random stuff.
-* **Cyrano Text**: TrueType Unicode font based on Cyrano Nouveau (2009) from the Typophile forums with some glyphs modified.
-Created using FontCreator 5.6 (2007).
+* **Cyrano Text**: TrueType Unicode font based on Cyrano Nouveau (2009) from the Typophile forums by MrMoto with some glyphs modified.
+Created using FontCreator 5.6 (2007). **Moderator's note:** Both fonts are named after Cyrano de Bergerac.
 * **FontCreator Data Files and Registry Keys.htm**: FontCreator resources and registry keys for all versions.
+* **Generic Menu**: TrueType Unicode font based on the Made in Wario font.
+Thanks goes to Jackster from Spriters Resource for ripping the font.
 * **LTROL Font**: TrueType Unicode font based on the font in the American version of Lufia: The Ruins of Lore (2003), excluding random glyphs which replaces portions of the Hiragana subset.
 Created using CrystalTile2 (2010) and FontCreator 5.6 (2007).
 * **names.csv**: Names for adding in the [Mozilla credits list](https://www.mozilla.org/credits).
 In the early days, Dawn Endico was responsible for updating the list through CVS. **Moderator's note:** We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
 This includes former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
 * **PSF Contributor Signatories.htm**: Includes people who received the contributor form from the Python Software Foundation (partial list only).